PerceivingSystems/bedlam_clothing/README.md

-# BEDLAM2.0 clothing processing tools (WORK IN PROGRESS)
+# BEDLAM2.0 assets processing tools (WORK IN PROGRESS)

 This repository contains processing code for the BEDLAM2.0 NeurIPS 2025 paper.